 Ken Carroll networks, languages, and learning 2.0 Stunted » Re-thinking language instruction By the time we finished school, 90% of my generation hated the mandatory Irish lessons.
+Hundreds of thousands of kids (aka language learning machines) failed to master even rudimentary communication in the language we had studied for years.
 If the teachers had set out to kill the language, I’m not sure they could have done it more effectively.
-Of course there are!
-Finally?

 Ken Carroll » Blog Archive » Linear and non-linear learning

 Ken Carroll networks, languages, and learning 2.0 About Ken Carroll « Stunted Skype, social networks and language learning » Linear and non-linear learning Obligatory pic of horrific looking 19th cen school that should add impact to the post.
 In a previous post , I talked about what language learning 2.0 There is no natural order of language learning that can be described as a linear set of morphemes.)
 Nothing like the Romance languages.

 Ken Carroll » Blog Archive » Skype, social networks and language learning

 Ken Carroll networks, languages, and learning 2.0 You can usually spot this problem on the interface, but I also got to see it up-close when I recently visited a multi-million dollar start-up (language instruction again) and met their leadership team.

 I have used platforms that have multilingual interfaces — and which one will work for you depends on what languages you need. communities of practice community engagement events language networksLast Monday I was a guest of the Leadership Learning Community for an short online gathering.
 The description was pretty loose and they expected around 50 people to show up.
 Communities, Networks and Engagement: Finding a Place for Action.

 Puddle Jumping @ the Canadian Network for Innovation in Education Conference